tomdng/tomdong-3.0/src/data/home-banner.md

 ---
 id: 'home-banner'
-title: 'I design and build apps and websites.'
+title: 'Hi!
+I design and build apps and websites.'
-desc: 'I’m a design-oriented front-end developer on a journey of creating beautiful but functional and meaningful webapps.'
+desc: 'I’m a computer science student focusing on design-oriented front-end development, blending beautiful design with actual functionality and performance.'
+desc2: 'Plus I know how to do backend as well for the sake of the bigger picture.
+Check out my projects below!'
 ---